canonical/netplan.io/examples.md

 ## Bonding

-Bonding is configured with a list of interfaces and by specifying the mode.
+Bonding is configured by declaring a bond interface with a list of physical interfaces and a bonding mode.
 Below is an example of an active-backup bond that uses DHCP to obtain an address:

 ```yaml
 network: